 Winning example: big (brand-) domains

 Looking at our sample, it became quite noticeable that a lot of big (brand-) domains gained Visibility when the Core Algorithm Update was deployed.
 Examples are focus.de, brigitte.de, check24.de and more – all of which are well known brands in Germany.

-Eren Kozik noticed the same during his own analysis (in German) of Google’s Phantom Update and suspects that strong brand-domains see a kind of preferred treatment.
+Eren Kozik noticed the same during his own analysis of Google’s Phantom Update and suspected that strong brand-domains see a kind of preferred treatment.
 Such a comprehensive change last happened in 2009 with Google’s Vince Update (aka Brand Update).

 Winning example: domain with a downward trend

 The website for “Stiftung Warentest” – a German version of the American “Consumer Report” – which is available at the domain test.de, was in a so called downward trend in the SISTRIX Visibility index since December 2013.
 This means that the domain’s ranking positions got worse week over week.
 Thanks to the Google Core Algorithm Update, the domain seems to have gotten back 20% of its Visibility and the downward trend seems to have stopped.

 Is your domain affected by the Google Core Algorithm Update?
 Find out quickly and easily.
 We have collected all relevant algorithm changes in our Google Update-Checker.
 Just type in any domain and get the results, for free.

 How does Google define the quality of websites?

 With the Phantom Update, Google changed the way the ranking algorithm decides on the quality of a website.
 To be specific, some parameters in the core of the algorithm were adjusted which are in charge of how the quality signals from a website are processed.